kommercekreator/magento2-crud/README.md

 <h2>Welcome</h2>
-Welcome to Magento 2 CRUD Module! here you will learn magento2 crud opertions.
+Welcome to Magento 2 CRUD Module! here you will learn magento2 crud operations.

 These instructions guide you how to get, save and delete data using Model, Resource Model, Collection in magento2 custom module.

 ## Step1

+** Download Crud module & paste Paarth folder in App/code then.

-Go to magento root directory then run this command to install CRUD module.
+** Go to magento root directory then run this command to install CRUD module.

 php bin/magento setup:upgrade